-- I don't understand - Ho capito
+- don't understand - Non ho capito

 It's a common stereotype that the Italian language is very animated and emotive.
 Much of this stems from the use of hand gestures in the language, which is believed to have derived from competition for attention in busy cities.
 When used correctly, they are a fun way of emphasising what you want to say.
-Let's take a look at a couple of our favourites:

-How to make the most of your money in Florence
+How to make the most of your money

 So far we've established how to get to Florence, as well as the wealth of culture, places to eat and things to do during your Italian holiday, but to enjoy all of these things it helps to know how many euros to bring.

-If you're still unsure about carrying money on you through the busy Florentine streets, we recommend picking up a currency card, such as the FairFX money card before you leave.
-You can load the card up with your travel money before you set off for Florence, meaning all your funds are readily accessible wherever you are.
+If you're unsure about carrying cash on you through the busy Florentine streets, we recommend picking up a currency card like the Caxton FX card before you leave.
+You can load the card up with your travel money before you set off for Florence, meaning all your funds are ready when you are.

-What's more, the exchange rate will be set there and then at the best rate for you.
-Then you can travel with peace of mind, knowing you're protected from the volatility of the currency market.
+The exchange rate is set there and then at the best rate so you can travel with peace of mind, knowing you're protected from the volatility of the currency market.